 Caterpillars spend most of the time munching on leaves.
 Most of these caterpillars have devised a mechanism to store the toxins from the leaves of the plants they eat in glands that are present under their skin.

 If you closely observe a caterpillar, you can see the pointed spines that lay hidden under their hairs.
-These spines are hollow and are connected to the glands beneath their skin that produce poison.
+These spines are hollow and are connected to the glands beneath their skin that store venom.

 When an animal comes in contact with these caterpillars, they are stuck with the spines, and the venom is injected in.
 Though most of these caterpillar’s venom isn’t toxic, they are adequate to keep the predators away.